Corporate Greenhouse Gas Emissions

 Greenhouse gases (GHGs) are linked to climate change which is predicted to increase the frequency and intensity of extreme weather events such as droughts, floods and storms.
 The City of Saskatoon has a role to play in reducing GHGs from its own operations and showing leadership in our community.

-The City of Saskatoon has adopted targets to reduce the City's corporate (municipal government) greenhouse gas emissions by 40% below 2014 levels by 2023, and 80% below 2014 levels by 2050.
+The City of Saskatoon has adopted targets to reduce the City's corporate (local government) greenhouse gas emissions by 40% below 2014 levels by 2023, and 80% below 2014 levels by 2050.
 Please visit the Performance Dashboard for more info.

 Where are we now?